Summary of Significant Accounting Policies

 Short-Term Financing Obligations

-We utilize short-term financing, which is separate from our debt, to fund certain Company operations.
-Short-term financing obligations are included in accounts payable and accrued expenses in the accompanying consolidated balance sheets.
-As of June 30, 2017, we had $15.2 million in short-term financing obligations and $90.3 million of unused short-term financing obligations credit.
-As of December 31, 2016, we had $15.6 million in short-term financing obligations and $90.0 million of unused credit.
+We utilize short-term financing, which is separate from our debt as described in Note – 7 “Debt,” to fund certain Company operations.
+Short-term financing obligations are included in accounts payable and other current liabilities in the accompanying consolidated balance sheets.
+As of December 31, 2019, we had $1.0 million in short-term financing obligations and $69.5 million of unused credit.
+As of December 31, 2018, we had $23.8 million in short-term financing obligations and $96.7 million of unused credit.

-Acquired trademarks and intangibles include both amortizable and non-amortizable assets and are included in intangible assets, net in the accompanying consolidated balance sheets.
+Acquired trademarks, trade names, and other intangibles (excluding goodwill) include both amortizable and non-amortizable assets and are included in intangible assets, net in the accompanying consolidated balance sheets.
 Intangible assets are carried at cost less accumulated amortization.
 Cost associated with internally developed intangible assets is typically expensed as incurred as research and development costs.
 Amortization of amortizable intangible assets is calculated on a straight-line basis, which is consistent with the expected future cash flows.

 Accounting Guidance Not Yet Adopted

 In January 2017, the FASB issued ASU 2017-04, a standard which simplifies the accounting for goodwill impairment.
 The guidance removes Step 2 of the goodwill impairment test, which requires a hypothetical purchase price allocation.
 Goodwill impairment will now be the amount by which a reporting unit's carrying value exceeds its fair value, not to exceed the carrying amount of goodwill.
 The guidance will become effective on a prospective basis for the Company on January 1, 2020 and is not expected to have a material impact on the Company's consolidated financial statements.